emqx/emqx-docs/en_US/rule/get_subs_from_pgsql.md

-# PostgreSQL
+# Auto Subscribe with PostgreSQL

+## Set up the Environment

 Set up the PostgreSQL database, and take MacOS X as an example:

 ```bash
 $ brew install postgresql
 $ brew services start postgresql
 ```

-Create the mqtt database:
+Create the MQTT database:

 ```
 # Create a database named 'mqtt' with the username postgres